sharontega/Car_rental_using_python/README.md

-The aim of the project is to analyze and answer some car rental questions in different states in united state.
+The project's objective is to analyze and address car rental-related inquiries across different states in the United States.
+The dataset, acquired from Kaggle, underwent a thorough cleaning process, and insights were extracted using Python for data analysis.

-The dataset was obtained from kaggle.